Georgetown-IR-Lab/ExtendedSumm/README.md

  ```

 ### Inference
 The inference scripts are inside `test.sh` bash file.
-To run it on your own machine, let's take a look at the items that you should probably change to fit in your needs:
+To run it on your machine, you will need to modify the file directories:

 ```
 ...